 The 2 layers of cartilage are sutured together to prevent the bloody swelling from returning.
 The incision is left partially open to facilitate further drainage of fluid.
 We also bandage the ear to the top of the head in some cases.
 The bandage and sutures are removed in 7-10 days.
 Healing progresses rapidly and the ear returns to normal in no time.

-For well over the last decade this surgery is done in our hospital with the laser.
+For well over the 15 years this surgery is done in our hospital with the laser.
 Using the laser has substantial advantages over the method described above.
 It is highly recommended that this surgery is done with the laser, particularly because it will dramatically minimize pain during the healing process.

 Once your pet has a hematoma it is possible for it to recur.
 You should check your pets ears daily for any recurrence, treat the initiating cause, and clean them frequently.